tahatariq19/skills-github-pages/_posts/2025-07-07-Chapter-01:-Mayham.md

 Why thou art sad, when thou can be misreble.

-Why thou art misreble, thou shan't care for sadness.
+When thou art misreble, thou shan't care for sadness.

 For thou to be misreble, thy heart must crack.